awsdocs/amazon-chime-user-guide/doc_source/delegates.md

 ## Removing delegates<a name="remove-delegates"></a>

-Remove delegates using the desktop client or web application\.
+Remove delegates using the Amazon Chime desktop client or web application\.

 **To remove delegates**